hundredplans/obsidian/computers/rust/haskell/types.md

 - Tuple (infinite amount of types, () is an empty tuple type)
 - a/b/c/d -> Represent any type, usually use single letter to denote themself but could be any [Char]
 - [a] -> List of any types
+- Ordering -> Returns an enum of LT, EQ, GT

 ## Typeclasses
 - Eq -> Any type which can be equally compared can be of the Eq class